Boomers ill prepared for the future

 According to the U.S. Department of Health and Human Services, more than 70 percent of all people ages 65 and older will require some form of long-term care, at home or in a facility.

-To help keep loved ones aging in place safely, family members may want to install a senior alert system into their homes.
+To help keep loved ones aging in place safely, family members may want to install a medical alert system into their homes.
 The device will allow an elder family member to have access to medical personnel in an instant if they fall.
 This can make recovery time faster, allowing them to get home sooner.